Develop and Run Applications without Thinking about Servers

-There are some stringent limitations when it comes to serverless computing.
+There are some stringent limitations when it comes to the choice of serverless computing vs. containers.
 When Lambda is used, for instance, you will be subjected to memory usage limits, pre-established size restrictions, and a designated time for a function to be run.
-In addition to the narrow list of programming languages that are natively supported, the constraints of running the system using serverless architecture are quite apparent.
+In addition to the narrow list of programming languages that are natively supported, the constraints of running the system using serverless architecture are pretty apparent.

 Docker ecosystems don’t restrict you to a pre-established memory, size, or time for a function to be run.
 An application can be built as complex and large as you desire, which will give you total control over the container system (as well as individual containers) through software dedicated to container management.

 Ultimately, containers and serverless architecture work optimally when they are leveraged with one another.
+So, whether serverless or containers , you have to remember the following.
 Applications that are Docker-based are optimal for complex and large-scale applications.
 Serverless architecture is better suited to small tasks that can be accessed through external services to run behind the scenes.

 Finding the Balance in the Enterprise

-Serverless computing, containers, virtual machines – each of them have their own respective strengths and differ in several important ways.
-Choosing the right cloud deployment model for your application is vital to your company’s success.
+When deciding between serverless vs. containers and containers vs. virtual machines, – each of them has its own respective strengths and differs in several important ways.
+Choosing the suitable cloud deployment model for your application is vital to your company’s success.
 Try to understand all the advantages and disadvantages of various options.